akshayklal/akshayklal.github.io/content/first-post.md

 Author: Akshay Lal
 Summary: This is a summary of my first post.

 This is my first blog post.
+I am writing this blog using pelican.